-Opera Maine is the state’s only professional opera company.
+Opera Maine is the state’s only professional opera company presenting fully staged and orchestrated works.
 Together with internationally recognized conductors, directors, and opera singers, we present original, creative, and inspiring productions.
-For more than 25 years, we have presented many of the world’s favorite operas –from Mozart to Puccini — to critical acclaim.
+For 30 years, we have presented many of the world’s favorite operas –from Mozart to Puccini — to critical acclaim.

 Join us in experiencing world-class opera LIVE, right here in Portland, Maine!